Final Four gets experience boost from transfer portal, COVID

 “Older teams that have been playing together are usually more experienced than kids who are 17, 18 years old.”

-Four of those older teams are the last ones standing in New Orleans this week.
+Four of those older teams are the last one standing in New Orleans this week.

 “I don’t think it’s a coincidence,” Kavanagh said.